hwfy/translate/README.md

 # translate
-Call Baidu Translate api to translate one or more characters
+Call Translate api to translate one or more characters

 # Installation
 >go get github.com/hwfy/translate